+Hah!
 As if!
 In spite of the fact that I am an Afro-American male, for some reason or another I have had my share of runs-in with the law, and it has made me come to realize, now more than ever, that the frequent affirmation by many that the United States of America is a free country is idealistic hogwash!
 It’s not free in any sense of the word, and not just for non-whites either, but not for anybody.
-Nothing is free.
-We have to pay for everything in some way or another.
+Hardly anything is free.
+We have to pay for just about everything in some way or another.

-Throughout history it always have been the people in positions of power and influence who establish the laws for their particular jurisdiction, control or personal satisfaction.
+Throughout history it always has been the people in positions of power and influence who establish the laws for their particular jurisdiction, control or personal satisfaction.
 Many imposed laws are merely arbitrary or at the whim of the person making them.
 And every law made is not always a just one either.
 For instance, once upon a time, in this country, it was against the law for any black person to learn how to read and write.
 Then later it was against the law for blacks and whites to intermingle with each other, which included mere socializing, dating and especially marrying.
 In certain places we were not allowed to vote or serve on juries for the longest time.
 There were laws that forbade us from eating, taking a drink of water or sitting where we pleased.
 So just because something is a law on the books, doesn’t mean that it’s a fair or valid one.